mebobby2/elixir-todo/README.md

 Using cast promotes scalability of the system because the caller issues a request and goes about its business.
 This comes at the cost of consistency as we can't be confident about whether a request has succeeded.
 Calls can also be used to apply back pressure to client processes.
 Because a call blocks a client, it prevents the client from generating too much work.
 The client becomes synchronized with the server and can never produce more work than the server can handle.
 In contrast, if you use casts, clients may overload the server, and requests may pile up in the message box and consume memory.
 Ultimately, you may run out of memory, and the entire VM may be terminated.

+### Supervisors localise impact

+Supervisors allow you to localize the impact of an error, keeping unrelated parts of the system undisturbed.

 ### Hack to circumvent long running init/1 callbacks

 A long running function eg it reads from disk needs, to be carefully reasoned about.
 We need to be careful with long running init/1 callbacks as it will block the GenServer.start function.
 Consequently, a long running init/1 function will cause the creator process to block.
 If the creator process is used by many other client processes, then the whole system will be blocked and responsiveness of the system will decrease.